justinbyo/jbarr-v3/_posts/2015-02-26-case-study-google-apps-reselling.markdown

 pagetype: blog
 title:  "Google Apps Hosting Package"
 date:   2015-02-25 17:39:21
-subtitle: "UX Research, IA, and UI Design"
+subtitle: "UX research, information architecture, and UI design"
 description: "Media Temple released a hosting package that integrates Google Apps for Work – a one-stop shop for setting up a web presence.
 From the Media Temple control panel, a user can set up both a website and their company&rsquo;s Google Apps service at the same time, all with a unique domain name.
 I designed an on-boarding experience and control panel UI that makes this entire process simple."
 ---